Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations

 \begin{theorem}[{\cite[Theorem 6.1]{LS}}] Consider a family of functions $\famly = \{ f_{2^k}:\Z_{2^k} \to \C \}_{k\in\N}$ and define the family $\famly' = \{ f_n:\Z_n \to \C \}_{n\in\N}$, where for each $2^{k-1} < n \leq 2^k$ we let $f_n(x) := f_{2^k}(x)$ for every $x\in\Z_n$.
 If $\famly$ is concentrated then $\famly'$ is concentrated. \end{theorem}

 As an application, one can prove that the $i$-th bit function is concentrated by showing that the family of the $i$-th bit function on domains $\Z_{2^k}$ is concentrated, that is, that $\{\bit_i : \Z_{2^k} \to \{-1,1\}\}_{i<k\in\N}$ is concentrated.
+Here $i$ can be a function of $k$, so for example the most-significant-bit function is given by $i=k-1$.
 The latter can be easily proven using the structure of these functions under these domains.
 This is summarized in the following lemma, where we define $|x|_N := \min \{x,N-x\}$.

 \begin{lemma}[{\cite[Lemma 6.2]{LS}}] Let $k \in \N$ and $0 \le i < k$.
 Define $\bit_i : \Z_{2^k} \to \{-1,1\}$ by $\bit_i(x) = (-1)^{x_i}$ where $x = \sum_{j=0}^{k-1} x_j 2^j$ and $x_j \in \{ 0,1 \}$.
 Let $\alpha \in \Z_{2^k}$.
 Then $\widehat{\bit_i}(\alpha) = 0$ unless $\alpha$ is an odd multiple of $2^{k-i-1}$ in which case $| \widehat{\bit_i}(\alpha)| = O( 2^{k-i}/|\alpha|_{2^k} )$. \end{lemma}